 Those who'd like more of an adventure can take the Carolyn's-Mothers tour, which concludes with a belly crawl through Mothers Cave and exit through the Squeeze.
 Wear layers and old clothes for this, and expect to be dirty from head to toe, afterward!
 A knit cap helps protect the head from bumps.

 Kids and the kids at heart can have a blast exploring passages on a tour.
-Kids should be supervised by an accompanying adult, and they need to be able to use ladders safely-- they should not be carried.
+Kids should be five years old or older, and must be supervised by an accompanying adult.
+They need to be able to follow directions, behave in a safe way, and use ladders safely-- they should not be carried.

 Ledge View rents snowshoes for self-guided in-park use, and offers public winter ecology hikes (on snowshoes) as well as school and group education programs, December through February.